FAIMS/FAIMS2-Documentation/docs/Unit+Testing+for+Modules.md

 -   `Fetch.useDatabase(String)` -- Defined in `Fetch.java`.
 Uses the
     database whose path is provided as the argument in order to execute `fetchAll` and `fetchOne` queries.
-If the empty string is given as the argument, or `useDatabase(String)` wasn\'t called, a transient in-memory database is used.
+If the empty string is given as the argument, or `useDatabase(String)` wasn't called, a transient in-memory database is used.
 -   `Fetch.importFromDatabase(String)` -- Defined in `Fetch.java`.
     Imports data from the database whose path is provided as the argument.
 The imported data is added to the database given by `Fetch.useDatabase(String)`.

-Many of the functions defined by the autogen under the \"DOCUMENT OBJECT MODEL\" section of `ui_logic.bsh` are useful.
+Many of the functions defined by the autogen under the "DOCUMENT OBJECT MODEL" section of `ui_logic.bsh` are useful.

 Advantages of This Unit Testing Methodology
 ===========================================